Indirect dark matter searches with neutrino telescopes via energetic cosmic showers: Introduction

 Alongside these neutrino observations, current detections of Gravitational Waves (GWs)~\cite{LIGOScientific:2021nrg,Caldwell:2022qsj,NANOGrav:2023gor,NANOGrav:2023hvm,Xu:2023wog,EPTA:2023fyk,LISACosmologyWorkingGroup:2022jok} have opened a complementary avenue to probe BSM physics.
 For example, if symmetries are broken spontaneously at very high temperatures, topological defects such as cosmic strings and domain walls may form in the early Universe~\cite{Nielsen:1973cs,Kibble:1976sj}, and these defect networks can act as prominent sources of a stochastic GW background, with the associated symmetry-breaking scale linked to new physics.

-In this work, we investigate high-energy cosmic showers from active galaxies and blazars, considered potential sources of ultra-high-energy (UHE) neutrinos observed at IceCube, ANTARES, Baikal-GVD, KM3NeT, and PAO.
-We propose that such neutrinos may originate from DM annihilation in these astrophysical environments, producing jets subsequently detected on Earth.
-As a concrete realization, we focus on a UV-complete, minimal extension of the Standard Model with an anomaly-free $U(1)_X$ gauge symmetry~\cite{Oda:2015gna,Das:2016zue}, supplemented by three generations of SM-singlet right-handed neutrinos (RHNs) and a singlet scalar field whose nonzero vacuum expectation value (VEV) breaks the $U(1)_X$.
+In this work, we investigate high energy cosmic showers from active galaxies and blazars, considered potential sources of ultra-high-energy (UHE) neutrinos observed at IceCube, ANTARES, Baikal-GVD, KM3NeT, and PAO.
+We propose that such neutrinos may originate from DM annihilation in these astrophysical environments\footnote{New physics interpretation of KM3NeT events, based on transient astrophysical sources of DM has been explored, for example, in Refs.~\cite{Farzan:2025ydi,Dev:2025czz}.}, producing jets subsequently detected on Earth.
+As a concrete realization, we focus on a UV-complete, minimal extension of the SM with an anomaly-free $U(1)_X$ gauge symmetry~\cite{Oda:2015gna,Das:2016zue}, supplemented by three generations of SM-singlet right-handed neutrinos (RHNs) and a singlet scalar field whose nonzero vacuum expectation value (VEV) breaks the $U(1)_X$\footnote{Bounds on the parameter space of $\sim\mathcal{O}\left(\text{TeV}-\text{PeV}\right)$ DM annihilating into long-lived dark gauge boson mediator, that further decay into neutrinos has been obtained in~\cite{Nguyen:2022zwb}.}.
 This breaking generates Majorana masses for RHNs, which induce small neutrino masses and flavor mixing via the seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia,Schechter:1980gr}.
-Within this framework, we introduce a Dirac DM candidate annihilating via the $U(1)_X$ gauge boson $Z^\prime$, producing energetic neutrino pairs (see Fig.~\ref{fig1}).
-By comparing with current neutrino flux data, we derive, for the first time, bounds on the $[g_X,\, \Mzp]$ parameter space in a UV complete model framework.
+Within this framework, we introduce a Dirac DM candidate annihilating via the $U(1)_X$ gauge boson $Z^\prime$, producing energetic neutrino pairs.
+By comparing with current neutrino flux data, we derive bounds on the $[g_X,\, \Mzp]$ parameter space in a UV complete model framework.
 We also explore the feeble DM--SM interactions required for freeze-in production, mapping the relic density consistent parameter space.
 Finally, we highlight complementary probes from upcoming GW detectors, future IceCube-Gen2, existing beam-dump experiments, low-energy scattering, and collider searches. \\